 The bill notes that a survey conducted seven years ago by the U. S. Department of Education, suggests that “about one-fifth of California’s schools are already in compliance with this bill, about one-half would need to delay their start times by 30 minutes or less, about one-fourth would need to increase their start times by 31 to 60 minutes, and fewer than 5 percent would need to increase their start times by at least 60 minutes to be in compliance.”

-The Senate Committee on Education commented that, “By moving the start time back to 8:30 a.m. or later for middle schools and high schools, this bill could improve attendance rates and reduce tardiness.
+The Senate Committee on Education commented that “By moving the start time back to 8:30 a.m. or later for middle schools and high schools, this bill could improve attendance rates and reduce tardiness.
 A study involving 29 high schools and 30,000 students over seven states, Delayed High School Start Times later than 8:30 a.m. and Impact on Graduation Rates and Attendance Rates, concluded that ‘Attendance rates and graduation rates significantly improved in schools with delayed start times of 8:30 a.m. or later.
 School officials need to take special notice that this investigation also raised questions about whether later start times are a mechanism for closing the achievement gap due to improved graduation rates.’”

 The committee cited the California Association of School Business Officials, which said the bill, “would make it difficult for school districts that choose to provide home-to-school transportation to maintain their current capacities without increased costs.
-For example, a school district who buses 10,000 students in 72 schools, would need an additional 142 buses, costing the district $8.9 million.”
+For example, a school district that buses 10,000 students in 72 schools, would need an additional 142 buses, costing the district $8.9 million.”

 According to a Legislative Analyst’s Office report, “Review of School Transportation in California,” the state has about 1,100 charter schools, which serve over 450,000 students.